Save the Blue Heart of Europe - A campaign for the protection of Balkan Rivers

 The Mokrice project is a relic of a bygone era.
 It would generate a mere 1% of Slovenia's annual electricity—a fraction of what modern, low-impact solar energy already produces in the country.
 Building a new dam directly violates the EU’s shift toward river restoration and its goal to free 25,000 km of rivers by 2030.

 The message from activists and legal experts is clear: the Mokrice project must be permanently cancelled, the intimidation of activists must stop, and the Sava River must be protected.
+Having financially backed local organisations like the Slovenian Native Fish Society in this campaign for years, we remain fully committed to stopping this destructive dam.

 Read the full, in-depth analysis on the CEE Bankwatch Network Website.